scenerystack/community/docs/reference/api/utterance-queue/ActivationUtterance.md

 # ActivationUtterance

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/utterance-queue/blob/main/js/ActivationUtterance.ts](https://github.com/phetsims/utterance-queue/blob/main/js/ActivationUtterance.ts) for the most up-to-date information.

 ## Overview

 An utterance that should generally be used for announcing a change after an "activation" interaction such